orinoren/coupon-system/client/src/componets/coupon-card-components/coupon-card-list/README.md

 ## useState

-1. `splitedSearchResultCouponList` : contains all of the coupons that match the user search input
+2. `splitedAllCoupons` : contains first 6 of the coupons
-2. `splitedAllCoupons` :

-## useSelector

-1. `searchResultCouponList` :

 ## useEffect

+Every time a change made in the coupon list or the the amount of coupon to show that trigger by see more or see less button the size of `splitedAllCoupons` resizing accordingly

 ## Methods

-1. `getAllCouponsCards` :
+1. `getAllCouponsCards` : getting the relavent coupon card .